-How are reclassified fluent English proficient students (RFEP) achieving in comparison to other groups in reading comprehension and vocabulary, and how do they progress after 1, 2, or 3 years of reclassification?
+How are reclassified fluent English proficient students (RFEP) achieving in comparison to other groups in reading comprehension and vocabulary, and how do they progress after one, two, or three years of reclassification?

-At what minimum level of English proficiency is a student able to take an NAEP Reading Assessment written in English?
+At what minimum level of English proficiency is a student able to take a NAEP Reading Assessment written in English?